Whimsy Stick

 • Wakes up from a nap still restless

-If your dog checks even two of those boxes, the issue is almost certainly exercise type, not exercise volume.
-The behavioral problems guide explains the drive mechanics behind each of these symptoms.
+In short, two or more of those boxes checked means the issue is almost certainly exercise type, not exercise volume.
+The high energy dogs guide covers the drive mechanics behind each symptom.

 Exercise Needs by Breed Group

-Breed matters because it determines baseline drive level.
-Higher drive dogs need more frequent prey sequence completion, not necessarily more time spent exercising.
-According to the American Kennel Club, exercise requirements vary significantly across breed groups, but most guidelines underestimate the importance of mental and instinctual fulfillment.
+First, breed determines baseline drive level.
+Higher-drive dogs need more frequent prey sequence completion, not necessarily more time exercising.
+The American Kennel Club notes that exercise requirements vary significantly across breed groups.
+Most published guidelines underestimate the role of instinctual fulfillment.

 Breed GroupDaily ActivityDrive LevelPrey Work Needed